Best Musical Scales for Metal

 6 Aeolian/Ionian

-These are the first scales every guitarist should learn, not the damn pentatonic scales.
-They should be taught the natural minor/Aeolian and natural major/Ionian scales first and then the pentatonic scales as an extension of that, and how they fit into minor and major contexts.
+These are the first scales every guitarist should learn, not the pentatonic scales.
+They should be taught the natural minor/Aeolian and natural major/Ionian scales first, and then the pentatonic scales as an extension of that, showing how they fit into minor and major contexts.

-I put them both into the same entry so I could avoid repetition.
-Also, Ionian/natural major is the 3rd mode of Aeolian and Aeolian is the 6th mode of Ionian.
-Also, shout-out to Dorian and Lydian for all my fellow Dream Theater fans.
+I put them both into the same entry to avoid repetition.
+Also, Ionian/natural major is the 3rd mode of Aeolian, and Aeolian is the 6th mode of Ionian.
+Shout-out to Dorian and Lydian for all my fellow Dream Theater fans.

-And to those of you who say Ionian can't be metal, listen to some Iron Maiden.
-And some pre-Painkiller Judas Priest.
+To those who say Ionian can't be metal, listen to some Iron Maiden and pre-Painkiller Judas Priest.

 7 Phrygian Dominant